isai2506/Research-Flowcharts-Pseudocode/README.md

 Is a **series of steps** that you have to follow in order to comple a task.
 ### Characteristics:

--It have to be clear
+- It have to be clear

--It should have a well define input
+- It should have a well define input and output
--
--

 # Algorithm representation:

 ### Differentiate control structures in the design and construction of an algorithm: